Pete Buttigieg: Early life and career

-Pete Buttigieg, the only child of Jennifer Anne (Montgomery) and Joseph Anthony Buttigieg II, was born on January 19, 1982, in South Bend, Indiana.
-His mother uses the name Anne Montgomery.
+Pete Buttigieg was born on January 19, 1982, in South Bend, Indiana, to Jennifer "Anne" Montgomery and Joseph Anthony Buttigieg II.
+He is an only child.
 His parents met and married while employed as faculty at New Mexico State University.
-His father was born in Hamrun, Malta, and emigrated to the United States to pursue his doctorate.
+His father was born in Ħamrun, Malta, and emigrated to the United States to pursue his doctorate.
 Buttigieg's father embarked on a career as a professor of English at the University of Notre Dame near South Bend.
 Buttigieg's mother also taught at the University of Notre Dame for 29 years.
-His father was a translator and editor of the three-volume English edition of Marxist philosopher Antonio Gramsci's Prison Notebooks and influenced his pursuit of literature in college.
+His father, a translator of Marxist philosopher Antonio Gramsci's Prison Notebooks and the editor of a three-volume English edition, influenced his son's decision to study literature in college.

 Education

 Buttigieg was valedictorian of the class of 2000 at St. Joseph High School in South Bend.
 That year, he won first prize in the John F. Kennedy Presidential Library and Museum's Profiles in Courage essay contest.
-He traveled to Boston to accept the award and met Caroline Kennedy and other members of President Kennedy's family.
-The subject of his winning essay was the integrity and political courage of then U.S. representative Bernie Sanders of Vermont, one of only two independent politicians in Congress.
-In 2000, Buttigieg was also chosen as one of two student delegates from Indiana to the United States Senate Youth Program, an annual scholarship competition sponsored jointly by the U.S. Senate and the Hearst Foundations.
+He traveled to Boston where he accepted the award and met Caroline Kennedy and other members of the Kennedy family.
+The subject of his essay was the integrity and political courage of then U.S. representative Bernie Sanders of Vermont, one of only two independent politicians in Congress.

+In 2000, Buttigieg was one of two students chosen to be a delegate from Indiana to the United States Senate Youth Program, an annual scholarship competition sponsored jointly by the U.S. Senate and the Hearst Foundations.

+In his last high-school year, Buttigieg was named the school valedictorian, voted senior class president and chosen Most Likely to be U.S. President.

-After graduating from St. Joseph High School, Buttigieg attended Harvard University, where he majored in history and literature.
+After graduating from high school, Buttigieg attended Harvard College, where he majored in history and literature.
 He became president of the Student Advisory Committee of the Harvard Institute of Politics and worked on the institute's annual study of youth attitudes on politics.
-He wrote his undergraduate thesis, titled The Quiet American's Errand into the Wilderness, on the influence of Puritanism on U.S. foreign policy as reflected in Graham Greene's novel The Quiet American.
+His undergraduate thesis, The Quiet American's Errand into the Wilderness, examined the influence of Puritanism on U.S. foreign policy as reflected in Graham Greene's novel The Quiet American.
 He graduated magna cum laude from Harvard in 2004, and was elected a member of Phi Beta Kappa.

 Buttigieg was awarded a Rhodes Scholarship to study at the University of Oxford.
 In 2007, he received a Bachelor of Arts degree with first-class honours in philosophy, politics, and economics after studying at Pembroke College, Oxford.
 At Oxford, he was an editor of the Oxford International Review, and was a co-founder and member of the Democratic Renaissance Project, an informal debate and discussion group of approximately a dozen Oxford students.